hajar-hajji/My-my-first-autonomous-NLP-project/README.md

 # My-my-first-autonomous-NLP-project
-performing some basic nlp operations on a fairy tale
+performing some basic nlp operations on a fairy tale using NLTK &spaCy